Yoga for Beginners

 What should I bring with me?

 Please bring a water bottle with you so you can stay hydrated.
-We also sell Essential H2O water with electrolytes to help replenish the body before, during and after your class.
+We also sell water with to help replenish the body before, during and after your hot yoga class.
 We may not always cue you to grab a drink, so listen to your body and sip your water anytime you need nourishment and hydration.
-We provide complimentary hand towels so you can wipe down during your class.
 If you have a yoga mat, bring it with you or rent one of our yoga mats or large mat towels for your first time.
 Our mats are specific to hot yoga so they will provide more grip and traction on your mat.

 What should I do if I feel lost or overwhelmed?

-We love this question!
-We guide you through a safe and soft practice your first time around and in every beginner class (Our Gentle Flow, Yin Yoga, or Slow Flow is a great place to start).
+We guide you through a safe and soft practice your first time around and in every beginner class.
 Know that yoga is very visual as a beginner.
 Look around, see what everyone else is doing.
 Your teacher will also guide you through the demonstration.
 It’s always good to listen to your body if you need a break.
 Childs pose is what we call a ‘rest pose’.
 To come into this pose bring the knees down to the mat, bring the great toes together, slide the hips toward the heels and sink the torso in between the inner thighs.
 The forehead touches down and the arms can be stretched long in front of you or down by your sides.
 You will see many yogis at ALL levels taking this pose for a break for their body.
 We recommend using this pose frequently as a newbie to the practice.
 Here you can come back to your breath and surrender until you are ready to rejoin the class.
-At Yoga Fever, we meet you where you are at.